Dear Housing Residents:

-If you wish to stay in University Housing: For students who wish to remain in University Housing, an email will be sent to you to confirm your plans to stay.
+If you wish to stay in Michigan Housing: For students who wish to remain in Michigan Housing, an email will be sent to you to confirm your plans to stay.
 University residence halls will remain open for all students who need to remain on campus.

 Students staying on campus will be provided with appropriate living arrangements following social distancing recommendations.
 For safety reasons, some students may need to leave their existing rooms, but will be living in single occupancy rooms.

 The Maize and Blue Cupboard will remain open through the end of the semester to provide students with additional food and other personal item resources.

 For those moving to new locations within Michigan Housing, assistance will be provided to minimize the impact.
 Housing staff members will be contacting students via email to confirm your status.